 Step 9: Launch paid social media ads

-- An accurate link description (i.e., “Click here to buy tickets”)
+- Ensure an accurate link description with hyperlinked anchor text.
+For example, ‘Click here to buy tickets.’

 Step 11: Use live video on event day